mrb/mrb.github.com/_posts/2013-05-20-adventures-in-GC-pedagogy.markdown

 ---
 layout: post
-title: Adventures in Garbage Collection Pedagogy
+title: Adventures in Garbage Collection Pedagogy and an Introduction to Racket
-published: false
+published: true
 ---
 #
-#### Adventures in Garbage Collection Pedagogy
+#### Adventures in Garbage Collection Pedagogy and an Introduction to Racket

+While preparing for a <a href="http://goruco.com/speakers/2013/bernstein-mike/">conference talk on Garbage Collection algorithms, implementations, and history</a>, I have made a habit of scouring the internet for information on how to communicate the challenging ideas that Garbage Collection (GC) encompasses.
+During one of these frenzies I came across a fascinating paper, <a href="http://faculty.cs.byu.edu/~jay/static/cooper-sigcse2013.pdf">*Teaching Garbage Collection without Implementing Compilers or Interpreters*</a>, which attempts to provide a framework to teach Computer Science students the finer points of GC through the *constructivist* means of *having them actually implement the algorithms*.
+This framework, which is necessary because, according to the authors:

+> "Many students appear to have a poor grasp of garbage collection."

+While it is interesting to me how students learn, I am much more interested in how professionals learn.
+It's no surprise that this concept isn't discussed much in this paper, as it is clearly beyond its scope, but it is posited that:

+> "Beyond the pure pedagogic value, this (approach) could have a salutary impact on the software students write in their careers."

+Having tried to <a href="http://michaelrbernste.in/2013/02/23/notes-on-teaching-with-the-kernel-language-approach.html">draw connections between academic and professional practice before</a> with some success, I'm considering taking something very similar to the approach outlined in this paper in the talk I'm preparing, in order to illustrate the concepts at the core of Garbage Collection and leave a lasting impression.

-As I prepare for a <a href="http://goruco.com/speakers/2013/bernstein-mike/">conference talk on Garbage Collection</a> (GC), I continue to scour the internet for information on how to communicate the challenging ideas GC encompasses.
-GC is taught at the Undergraduate and Graduate levels in varying degrees of granularity, for a wide range of purposes.
-Some programs merely place GC in the hierarchy of important problems and work areas in Computer Science, ackowledging that it is relied on, but not necessary to thoroughly understand.
-Other programs attempt to teach students how to implenet GC in the context of Programming Language or Virtual Machine design, accepting the burden and relying on a host of prior knowledge from the student for the material to be comprehensible.
+According to the paper, GC is taught at the Undergraduate and Graduate levels in varying degrees of granularity, for a wide range of purposes.
+Some programs merely place GC in the hierarchy of important problems and work areas in Computer Science, acknowledging that it is relied on, but not necessary to thoroughly understand.
+Other programs attempt to teach students how to implement GC in the context of Programming Language or Virtual Machine design, accepting the burden and relying on a host of prior knowledge from the student for the material to be comprehensible.

-A fascinating paper about a technique employed across a group of institutions, <a href="http://faculty.cs.byu.edu/~jay/static/cooper-sigcse2013.pdf">*Teaching Garbage Collection without Implementing Compilers or Interpreters*</a> proposes an interesting way to get at the heart of the issues that GC represents, allowing students to focus on the implementation details of various GC algorithms and their impact on runtimes without having to endure the pain of "curricular dependencies" (parsing, lexing, program transformation, etc.) normally associated with Virtual Machine construction.
+The authors propose an interesting way to get at the heart of the issues that GC represents, allowing students to focus on the implementation details of various GC algorithms and their impact on runtimes without having to endure the pain of "curricular dependencies" (parsing, lexing, program transformation, etc.) normally associated with Virtual Machine construction.

-<a href="http://blog.brownplt.org/2013/02/19/teaching-gc.html">This post on the Brown University PLT Blog</a> outlines the technique, which uses the <a href="http://racket-lang.org">Dr. Racket IDE and Racket programming language</a> to teach Garbage Collection the trade-offs and implementation details of GC algorithms.
+<a href="http://blog.brownplt.org/2013/02/19/teaching-gc.html">This post on the Brown University PLT Blog</a> outlines the technique, which uses the <a href="http://racket-lang.org">Dr. Racket IDE and Racket programming language</a> to teach Garbage Collection, including the practical trade-offs and details of GC algorithms.
 The central concept behind this pedagogy is that students should *focus on the implementation details* of the collector and mutator routines in their runtimes, because...they are learning about Garbage Collection.
 The authors repeatedly refer to "curricular dependencies" as a deterrent to being able to teach GC thoroughly and deeply, and they cite evidence that their approach leads to students who understand memory management and GC and are excited to use it in practice.
 The authors make <a href="http://faculty.cs.byu.edu/~jay/courses/2012/fall/330/course/gc.html">some of their course work available</a>, and their approach and implementation is very compelling.

 The flexibility and feature-set of Racket makes it possible for students to implement a collector in *ten functions* in order to be able to interface with a mutator that is provided by the framework.